glizzan/concord/docs/index.rst

 On our roadmap is the incorporation of ‘filter’ conditions.
 As opposed to decision-making conditions, which require interactions from the community to resolve, ‘filter’ conditions would automatically apply existing information to determine whether the action can proceed, eg “this action may be taken if the user was created over one week ago” or “this action may be taken if the user has taken no other similar actions in the last twenty-four hours”.
 As with decision-making conditions, they would be configured by the community and could be adjusted over time.

-Learn more about “:ref:`how condition models work<condition-models>`”.
+Learn more about “:ref:`how condition models work<condition-models>`” or learn :doc:`how to add a condition<how_to_add_condition>`.

 Templates
 ---------

 The system described provides the building blocks for a large variety of governance systems.
 But it may be difficult for new users to build such systems from scratch, and even experienced governance-framers can benefit from access to the innovations of others.
 As such, we have a template system which allows users to apply pre-defined sets of permissions to their communities.

 Templates have a variety of “scopes”, which allow users to narrow their search within the template library.
 A template with “community” scope will likely make broad changes, for example by creating a role ‘voting members’ and making them owners, with a condition of a three-day-long majority vote.
 A template with a more narrow “membership” scope will only set permissions related to membership, for example by specifying that anyone may request to be a member of the community but they must get two approvals from role “membership admins”.
 Each template has a “plain English” name and description, along with a detailed list of the actual changes a template will make when you apply it.